Registering to vote and submitting a ballot is fast, easy, and

 can be done from anywhere in the world!

-2. Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
+- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office, and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

-3. Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
-If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, professional courier service, or through the U.S. Embassy Skopje’s diplomatic pouch.
-The diplomatic pouch provides free mail service from embassies and consulates to a U.S. sorting facility.
-You will need to place your ballots in postage paid return envelopes or in envelopes bearing sufficient U.S. postage, in order for them to be delivered to the proper local election authorities.
+- Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically.
+If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail or professional courier service available in North Macedonia (DHL, FedEx, and UPS).

 Researching the Candidates and Issues: Online Resources.
 Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
-Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
-You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
+Non-partisan information about candidates, their voting records, and their position on issues are widely available and easy to obtain online.
+You can also read national and hometown newspaper online or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
 FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvapgov).

 Learn more at the Federal Voting Assistance Program’s (FVAP) website, FVAP.gov.
-If you have any questions about registering to vote overseas, please contact the U.S. Embassy Skopje’s Voting Assistance Officer at VoteSkopje@state.gov.
+If you have any questions about registering to vote overseas, please contact U.S. Embassy Skopje at VoteSkopje@state.gov.